kingjinho/notes_datastructure_algorithm/src/algorithms/hash_algorithm/README.md

             - `aim to maximize hash collision`
             - `similar data should collide: ABC, ABD`
         - Usage: Spam mail search, copyright check

+## Non-cryptological hashing

+- hash function that is not safe for cryptography
+    - Hash table, Hash map
+    - unique id
+    - caching
+- How to find right hash function
+    - What and where to use hash function?
+    - What computation does hash function use, to ensure efficiency and uniformity?

+## Lose Lose hash

+- Not used in field
+- use of unsigned integer
+- Simple but frequent collision

+## MurMur

+- shift by 2
+- lots of xor and `overflow`

+## FNV-1 Hash

+- Much simpler than murmur
+- xor and `overflow`

+## Checksum

+- `Check if there is a change in data`
+- Simple, consume less memory, easy to implement
+- sum up every data into one piece of data
+- can be similar to hash function, if it has fixed length of output
+- Usage
+  - Find errors in saved data, or sending data
+    - when save or sending data for the first time, compute checksum and save it
+    - When reading later, compute checksum again
+    - error if two checksums are different
+- Examples of checksum
+  - ISBN, ID, Credit card
+-

+## CRC

+-